opencog/sensory/DesignNotes-F.md

 semantics, and repurposing it for stream processing seems wrong.
 Perhaps `ExecuteThreadedLink`, which has the desired semantics, I think?
 Atomese is complicated.
 Who came up with this shit?

+The problem with `ExecuteThreadedLink` is that it assumes a list or sequence as it's argument.
+But here, what we really want to do is to **apply** the `OpenLink` to each in a sequence.
+Current Atomese does not have an `ApplyLink`.
+Sigh.